 Unique Student Identifier (USI)

 All students (including International) undertaking vocational education and training must hold a USI and provide it to the National Theatre Melbourne during the enrolment process.
 If students do not provide their USI, the National Theatre Melbourne will not be able to issue any Certificates or Statements of Attainment for units of competency or qualifications completed.
-For more information about the USI visit www.usi.gov.au or speak to the School Administrator.
+For more information about the USI visit www.usi.gov.au .

 There is a small library for students consisting of relevant drama and dance related plays, books, journals, magazines, sheet music, videos, CDs.
-Students also have access to IT facilities (computers, printer and photocopier) and kitchen facilities.
+Students also have unlimited access to IT facilities (computers, printers, and photocopiers).